Sinomine Resource Group

 Mining| Headquarters | Beijing, China |

-| Type | State-linked mining group |
+| Type | Publicly listed mining and battery-materials group |

 | Focus | Lithium, rare minerals |

-| Africa Operations | DRC and Zimbabwe lithium projects |
+| Africa Operations | Zimbabwe lithium and Zambia copper/gold project disclosures; DRC exposure requires current official confirmation |

-| Corridor Relevance | Chinese lithium supply chain in corridor geography |
+| Corridor Relevance | Chinese battery-mineral supply chain actor near corridor geographies |

-Official website: www.sinomine.cn
+Official website: en.sinomine.cn

 Quick Facts